-In the United States, drowning is the second leading cause of unintentional injury-related deaths among children ages one to 14 and the leading cause of unintentional injury-related death among children ages one to four years.
-Young children, age four and under, have the highest drowning death rate.
-Of the 24 Missouri children who drowned in 2007, 13 (54%) were age four and under.
+In the United States, drowning is the second leading cause of unintentional injury-related deaths among children ages one to 14 and the second leading cause of unintentional injury-related death among children ages one to four years (CDC, 2006, all races, both sexes).
+Of the 15 Missouri children who drowned in 2008, 2 (13%) were age four and under.

-UNINTENTIONAL DROWNINGS BY SEX AND RACE
+U NINTENTIO NAL DROW NINGS BY SE X AND RAC Œ

-SEX 2005 2006 2007 RACE 2005 2006 2007
+SEX 2006 2007 2008 RACE 2006 2007 2008

-FEMALE 4 5 3 WHITE 16 6 19
+FEMALE 5 3 2 WHITE 6 19 11

-MALE 14 8 21 BLACK 2 7 5
+MALE 8 21 13 BLACK 7 5 4

-18 13 24 18 13 24
+13 24 15 13 24 15

 Drownings among infants under age one, typically occur in residential bathtubs.
 Most drownings among children one through four years old, occur in residential swimming pools.
 However, children can drown in as little as one inch of water and, therefore, are at risk of drowning in wading pools, buckets, toilets and hot tubs.
-In 2007, one Missouri infant under the age of one drowned in a shower with a blocked drain.
 The head of an infant or toddler is disproportionately large and heavy, representing approximately 20% of the total body weight, making them top-heavy and unable to escape when head-first in a toilet or bucket.

 Older children are more likely to drown in open water sites such as creeks, lakes and rivers.
-Of the 24 Missouri children who drowned in 2007, 11 (46%) occurred in swimming pools and eight (33%) occurred in open water sites.
+Of the 15 Missouri children who drowned in 2008, four (26%) occurred in swimming pools, ten (66%) occurred in open water sites, and one occurred in a hot tub.